-- Check out the Seed offerings online or in person at Glenpool, Nathan Hale, Zarrow or Suburban Acres or browse online.
+- Check out the Seed offerings online or in person at Central, Glenpool, Nathan Hale, Zarrow or Suburban Acres or browse online.

 - Pick five things you'd like to grow and save seed from.

 - Let a few of the best plants go, set seeds, ripen fully and dry.

 - Collect, dry, and label the seeds.
 Keep some for yourself and give some back to the library.

 After you check out seeds and grow your garden, we invite you to bring back seeds of the best plants to the library for others to grow next year.
 But you are not required to bring back the same seeds you checked out, especially if they didn't do well for you.
 We also welcome donations of open-pollinated seeds you're already saving.
 For your convenience, here's a link to the return form.
 Just print that, put the seeds in a container, and return to any library.
 Thank you for helping build the Tulsa Seed Library!

 Welcome to the Seed Library